CapricanDRJ/watchers_shakespeare/index.md

 A bold move indeed, Minos.
 Ilistus's departure leaves a gaping wound in Watchers' ranks.
 We can only hope he doesn't turn to rash actions.

 **[Kestrelia:]**
 His ambition, a viper unleashed, will surely stir unrest amongst those swayed by his words.
-We must act swiftly to mend the fractures within our kingdom.
+We must act swiftly to mend the fractures within thy kingdom.

 **[Axion:]**
 The loyalty of our allies, once unwavering, will be tested.
 The scars left by Ilistus's divisive leadership may be deeper than we thought.
 We must embark on a mission of diplomacy, mending these rifts before they widen into chasms.